Starring: Terence Hill, Bud Spencer

 Spaghetti Westerns were like the content noise of the 1960s.
 They started out strong; Sergio Leone’s Dollars trilogy launched the epic career of Clint Eastwood, and Sergio Corbucci has earned the reverence of modern directors like Tarantino.

+But the most prolific directors of the genre made multiple movies per year, and 500+ Spaghetti Westerns were cranked out in just one decade.
 So yeah, people got oversaturated and sick of the whole vibe.
 But They Call Me Trinity is the antidote to Spaghetti Western burnout.
 This movie is LAUGHING at the genre, and at classic Westerns, and at itself.

 If you love the massively physical comedy of Mel Brooks movies and 1960s Batman, this is for you.